 Her previous appointments include Jerzy Maksymiuk’s assistant in Koszalin Philharmonic Orchestra, Andrey Boreyko’s assistant in Berner Symphony Orchestra and Richard Rosenberg’s assistant during National Music Festival (USA), conducting several concerts with the Festival Symphony Orchestra.
 In summer 2015, Diakun was a recipient of Boston Symphony Orchestra Conducting Fellowship at Tanglewood Music Festival.

-Recent engagements include Orchestre Philharmonique de Radio France, Prague Radio Symphony Orchestra, Polish National Radio Symphony Orchestra in Katowice, National Philharmonic Orchestra in Warsaw, Orquesta Sinfonica del Principado de Asturias, Orchestre Philharmonique de Busan, Orchestre National de Lyon, Orquestra Sinfónica do Estado de São Paulo, Krakow Philharmonic Orchestra, Baltic Philharmonic Orchestra, Katowice Philharmonic Orchestra, Connecticut Chamber Virtuosi (USA), Jeaner Philharmoniker (Germany) and Berg Orchestra (Prague), National Radio Symphony Orchestra in Lubljana, Presidential Symphony Orchestra in Ankara.
+Recent engagements include Orchestre Philharmonique de Radio France, Prague Radio Symphony Orchestra, Polish National Radio Symphony Orchestra in Katowice, National Warsaw Philharmonic, Orquesta Sinfonica del Principado de Asturias, Liverpool Philharmonic, Bournemouth Symphony Orchestra, Orchestre Philharmonique de Busan, Orchestre National de Lyon, Orquestra Sinfónica do Estado de São Paulo, Krakow Philharmonic Orchestra, Baltic Philharmonic Orchestra, Katowice Philharmonic Orchestra, Connecticut Chamber Virtuosi (USA), Jeaner Philharmoniker (Germany) and Berg Orchestra (Prague), National Radio Symphony Orchestra in Lubljana, Presidential Symphony Orchestra in Ankara or Istanbul Symphony Orchestra.

 Since 2009, her collaboration with Spanish contemporary orchestra, "Smash Ensemble" has brought several premieres of Spanish composers in Portugal, Spain, Germany and Lithuania.